OneKey-Network/addressability-framework/mvp-spec/README.md

 ### Ad auction

-Prebid Addressability Framework integration with an ad auction involves:
+OneKey integration with an ad auction involves:
 - The seller site
 - SSP and DSP